Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Abstract

 \section{Abstract}

-We criticize a statistical proof of the hypothesis that the Huanan seafood wholesale market was the epicenter of the COVID-19 pandemic.
-There are three points in the proof we consider critically: (1) The Huanan seafood wholesale market is not a data-driven location.
-(2) The assumption that a centroid of early case locations or another simply constructed point is the origin of an epidemic is not proved.
-(3) A Monte Carlo test used to prove that no other location than the seafood market can be the origin is not correct.
-Hence, the question of the origin of the pandemic is still open.\\
+In a recent prominent study Worobey et al.\ (2022, Science, 377, pp.\ 951--9) purported to demonstrate statistically that the Huanan Seafood Wholesale Market was the epicenter of the early COVID-19 epidemic.
+We show that this statistical conclusion is invalid on two grounds: (1) The assumption that a centroid of early case locations or another simply constructed point is the origin of an epidemic is unproved.
+(2) A Monte Carlo test used to conclude that no other location than the seafood market can be the origin is flawed.
+Hence, the question of the origin of the pandemic has not been answered by their statistical analysis.